Permafrost/Tundra/README.md

     * `$precision` is an optional number of decimal places to be preserved in the result.
-    * `$rounding` is an optional choice of the [rounding algorithm] to use when rounding the result to the specified $precision.
+    * `$rounding` is an optional choice of the [rounding algorithm] to use when rounding the result to the specified `$precision`.
-      Defaults to the HALF_UP algorithm.
+      If not specifed, defaults to the `HALF_UP` algorithm.
+      * `HALF_UP` rounds towards "nearest neighbor" unless both neighbors are equidistant, in which case rounds up.
+      * `CEILING` rounds towards positive infinity.
+      * `DOWN` rounds towards zero.
+      * `FLOOR` rounds towards negative infinity.
+      * `HALF_DOWN` rounds towards "nearest neighbor" unless both neighbors are equidistant, in which case round down.
+      * `HALF_EVEN` rounds towards the "nearest neighbor" unless both neighbors are equidistant, in which case, round towards the even neighbor.
+      * `UNNECESSARY` asserts that the requested operation has an exact result, and hence no rounding is necessary.
+      * `UP` rounds away from zero.
   * Outputs:
     * `$decimal` is the result of dividing `$decimal.x` by `$decimal.y` and rounding to the given precision using the nominated